 Listed as a UNESCO World Heritage Site, Angkor Wat and Siem Reap is arguably the most popular temple in the world.
 It is a national symbol of Cambodia and the most visited site in the country.

-Situated in the site of the former largest metropolis on earth, the Angkor Temple is believed to be the largest religious building on the planet.
+Situated on the site of the former largest metropolis on earth, the Angkor Temple is believed to be the largest religious building on the planet.

-It covers an estimated area of about 400 square kilometers and comprises small gilded temples in a different stage of decomposition.
+It covers an estimated area of about 400 square kilometers and comprises small gilded temples in a different stages of decomposition.

-Another World Heritage site, the Borobudur Temple is located on the Java Islands, northwest of Yogyakarta.
-This Buddhist temple is the largest in Indonesia and was completed between the 8th and 9th centuries during the era of Sailendra Kingdom.
+Another World Heritage site, the Borobudur Temple, is located on the Java Islands, northwest of Yogyakarta.
+This Buddhist temple is the largest in Indonesia and was completed between the 8th and 9th centuries during the era of the Sailendra Kingdom.

-It took a whopping 75 years and more than 2 million stone blocks to build the temple, and after being in use for many centuries, it was abandoned.
+It took a whopping 75 years and more than 2 million stone blocks to build the temple, and after being used for many centuries, it was abandoned.